-Netflix’s The Crown has returned for its third outing.
+Netflix’s The Crown has returned for Season 3.
 With new cast members portraying the Royals, the series tackles the period between 1964 and 1977 for the Royal Family.
 It’s a period marked by significant socio-economic change, and Queen Elizabeth II (Olivia Coleman) struggles, even more, to define her and her family’s position during this period.
 On the whole, it makes for a compelling, if sometimes sluggish, watch.

 Smartly, the show begs the question of the necessity of the monarchy.
 Spending millions of taxpayer pounds to help ensure the garish wealth of one family is beyond absurd.
 The show and some of the characters are aware of this.
 Progressive republicans in the show must continue to deal with the absurdities of the monarchy.
 It’s a testament to the power that traditions hold in British society that the monarchy could even still exist today.
 And it’s our global obsession with the Windsor family that gives them some of this power as well.
 But of course, as the creators of the show know, that obsession is damaging to them as well.

 The best thing about The Crown is how effectively it portrays the Royals as three-dimensional people.
 They are not divine.
 They are human, born into an extraordinary situation.
 Tradition has told them their opulence and stature are normal.
 This season delves further into how unfair the institution is to the family members.
 In different ways, it is oppressive to their mental health.
 Any relatable human fallacy is met with a harsh crackdown.
 This is most clear with Princess Margaret (Helena Bonham Carter) and Prince Charles (Josh O’Connor).